Ken Wiwa

-Kenule "Ken" Bornale Tsaro-Wiwa (28 November 1968 – 18 October 2016), also known as Ken Saro-Wiwa, Jr, although he himself chose to use the name Ken Wiwa, was a Nigerian journalist and author.
+Kenule "Ken" Bornale Tsaro-Wiwa (born Ken Saro-Wiwa Jr.; 28 November 1968 – 18 October 2016), although he himself chose to use the name Ken Wiwa, was a Nigerian journalist and author.
 The eldest son of human rights activist Ken Saro-Wiwa, he worked as an adviser to three Nigerian presidents.

 Background

 Wiwa was born in Lagos, Nigeria, the eldest son of human rights activist and author Ken Saro-Wiwa.
 He was educated in Nigeria before going in 1978, along with his mother and siblings, to live in England where his father believed he would receive the best possible education at that time.
 Wiwa attended Stancliffe Hall School and Tonbridge School and went on to the School of Slavonic and East European Studies, now part of University College, London.
 He was editor of the United Kingdom's Guardian's periodical New Media Lab, where he developed content for the paper's online edition.